-Sammy’s Place seeks to empower those who experience disability by creating community opportunities to engage with the extraordinary natural environments of the North Coast of Oregon and the surrounding areas.
+Sammy’s Place remains to be an all-volunteer board and seeks to empower those who experience disability by creating community opportunities to engage with the extraordinary natural environments of the North Coast of Oregon and the surrounding areas.

 Through the Oregon COAAST Network, Sammy’s Place offers an opportunity for networking through peer-to-peer support, small COVID-appropriate activities, and [virtual] meetings.
 Sammy’s Place believes people experiencing intellectual and developmental disabilities (I/DD) and everyone should beget limitless dreams and have equal opportunities to choices in order to pursue those dreams.
 The Oregon COAAST Network: Communities of All Abilities Succeeding Together.

 Sammy’s Place also recognizes the extreme need within the Oregon coastal communities for affordable housing, independent living opportunities, and community-based employment choices.
 The Sammy’s Place team is working towards providing alternative and innovative options within the community so everyone is supported to be included and has the opportunity to live a full and self-determined life in which they choose.